 Florida has two kinds of tort claims: incidental and intentional.

 - Incidental: This is the more prevalent of the two tort claims.
-It usually involves actions that were negligent, reckless, or careless in nature and resulting in an accident leading to a victim’s consequent injury.
+It usually involves actions that were negligent, reckless, or careless in nature and resulted in an accident leading to a victim’s consequent injury.

 This type of tort is applicable when one party owes another a duty of care, yet fails to abide by that mentioned standard of care leading to an injury.